Tag Archives: Government School Corruption

 There it is… in a nutshell.
 From this, flows most of my theories about how Government Schooling is damaging generations of children.

-The following is a more concise definition of how I (and others of my ilk) define and frame our arguments against Public Schools, Government Schools and State Schools.
+The following is a more concise definition of how I (and others of my ilk) define and frame our arguments against Public Schools, Government Schools, and State Schools.
 Actually, for years we’ve been discussing on my AltEdDiscourse List, the problems with Government Schools using this term as a basis for defining all of the systemic problems with Government Run, Taxpayer Funded (GRTF) Schooling.
 Bruno Behrend has been a huge contributor to our discussions on AltEdDiscourse in the past, and he continues with the Heartland Institute today.

 And so, with special thanks to my good friend, Bruno, I would like to present his concise definition of the GEC and why our Government Schools will never be fully reformed until we fundamentally change how we pay for and deliver “education.”